 SALISBURY SYMPHONY AFTER-SCHOOL STRING (SSASS) PROGRAM

 The Salisbury Youth Orchestra was established in the 1999-2000 season with a grant from the Blanche & Julian Robertson Family Foundation.
 Originating as a string ensemble for our youngest students, it now includes students between the ages of 10 and 18.
-The SSYO meets at Southeast Middle School on Thursday evenings with David Miller as its director.
+The SSYO is pleased to welcome Liz Burns as its new director.
+Rehearsals are planned to begin in October.

 The Salisbury Symphony seeks funding every year to provide a small ensemble (such as violin, viola, and cello) to perform short concerts for third and fourth graders in every elementary school in Rowan County.
 These concerts take place over a single two-week period, and are usually scheduled for early in the Fall semester.
 They are offered free of charge to the schools and their students.